diamond0cat/hack-system-design/常见分布式系统设计问题/信息流_twitter_NewsFeed.md

   - How news feed works?

+- high level design: twitter, user service, timeline ervice

+### ask interviewer what exactly they are expecting

 - Let’s design a newsfeed for Facebook with the following requirements:

 - Functional requirements:
+  - sending a tweet
+  - timeline: an updating list where you see all the tweets from people you follow
+  - show tweets in chronological order
   - Newsfeed will be generated based on the posts from the people, pages, and groups that a user follows.
   - A user may have many friends and follow a large number of pages/groups.
   - Feeds may contain images, videos, or just text.